Friday, May 17, 2013

 We arrived on a Thursday night at 7pm, to find the restaurant, located on the top floor of the club, deserted.
 For the entire two hours we were there, only two other tables were filled.
 The waiter did say that they were busy the night before, and I hope for their sake it’s true.
 The space is large and elegantly decorated with lots of lush fabrics.
 The tables are spaced quite a distance away from each other, which is a marvellous idea for intimate dinners.

 In edition to the décor not being what you expect, the food is an even bigger surprise.
 Modern, imaginative and so, so, different from your usual club fair of bangers and mash!
 Since it was Dad’s birthday, and since Dad was paying, we decided to go all out and get ridiculous amounts of wine to compliment our ridiculous amounts of food.
 The wine menu was a little more expensive than I would have liked, if I was paying myself.
 But I’m a cheap drunk.
 Literally. $5 for a bottle and I’m set.
+The food however, is really well priced for what you get.
+For entrée I got the Slow Roasted Pork Belly with Chardonnay poached apple, seeded mustard vinaigrette, herb salad – minus the mustard vinaigrette, because I am allergic to vinegar.

 This was awesome.
 Really salty and a little fatty, just how I like my pork belly.
 I was extremely happy with this dish.
 It was the perfect size, so as to not fill you up for the main.
 Everyone else in my family was on the same wave length and ordered the Calamari and Chorizo salad, with pan-fried haloumi, and an orange dressing.
 They all loved it, and my Dad, who had never tried haloumi before, is now obsessed with squeaky cheese.